Date First Published: December 2, 2014

 Standardization of Nomenclature and Terminologies

-For purposes of ease of comprehension by all involved and semantic interoperability across systems, there should be conformance on the use of nomenclature, classification and terminology for data elements in the CIS.
+For purposes of ease of comprehension by all involved and semantic interoperability across systems, there should be conformance to the use of nomenclature, classification and terminology for data elements in the CIS.
 An agreement need to be made by all clinicians on the use of available standard nomenclature systems such as SNOMED, LOIN, ICD10, Standard Drug lists etc. Data is entered by searching and selecting from standards lists/ reference tables e.g. for reason for visit, diagnosis, tests, drugs and procedures.

 Standards lists of items peculiar to the hospital should also be prepared for names of care providers, clinical units, service locations, orders/tasks, formulary drugs, machines, instruments, consumables, allergies, outcomes, reason for discharge etc. These standard lists should be based on consensus.